$24.8 million repair for Stettin to Highgate Hall main road in Trelawny

 The corridor serves several communities in the hills of Trelawny and links sections of Manchester, Clarendon, and St Elizabeth to the north coast.

-Community relations officer for the NWA's Western Region, Janel Ricketts, says that over time, several locations along the corridor were eroded as a result of successive flood events.
+Community relations officer for the NWA’s Western Region, Janel Ricketts, said that, over time, several locations along the corridor were eroded as a result of successive periods of floodings.

-Ricketts says the NWA is now working to effect the necessary repairs which involve the construction of retaining and parapet walls, the reinstatement of the roadways, and the installation of a culvert at one of the six targeted locations.
+She also said the NWA is now working to effect the necessary repairs which involve the construction of retaining and parapet walls, the reinstatement of the road ways, and the installation of a culvert at one of the six targetted locations.